jonasbeltoft/umbraco-security-interview/README.md

 ## Security issues in free trial

-I looked at the github and the issues.
+- I looked at the github and the issues.
 There were several, however these are known.
-I looked at some code in the repo, but didn't spot anything.
+- I looked at some code in the repo, but didn't spot anything.
-I downloaded and decompiled the Nuget package using dotpeak, but also didn't find anything.
+- I downloaded and decompiled the Nuget package using dotpeak, but also didn't find anything.
+- I ran the repo through Trivy, but it also came up short.

 ## Application writeup